Jtachan/coding_roadmap/CPP/Beginner/03. Conditional statements/README.md

 }
 ```

-Additionaly, an else-block can be added after the if-block.
+Additionally, an else-block can be added after the if-block.
 This contains code to execute when the previous condition was not met:

 ```cpp